“Pacific Rim: Uprising” is fun, not Shakespeare

 “Uprising” does, however, have two shining stars in the cast that light up the screen, one being John Boyega, playing the titular character of Jake Pentecost, the son of Idris Elba’s character from the original movie, Stacker.
 Boyega truly embraces the world and succeeds at bringing self-aware humor to the movie that is much appreciated, even though not every attempt at comedy throughout the movie lands.

 The second standout in the cast is Cailee Spaeny, who makes her big-screen debut as Amara, an orphan from the war that occurred in the first film.
 While the character she plays is in a mentee role that has been out to screen many times before, Spaeny herself adds a lot in terms of personality for the character.
 Similar to the first, the human scenes in “Pacific Rim: Uprising” are the weakest parts about it — especially with the emotional moments you would expect to see in the typical action movie appearing and failing to connect.
+The action, however, is really where the movie shines with the special effects being just about on par with the first, even exceeding it in some aspects that it may be worth watching in IMAX”

 The movie contains multiple trope-filled subplots that take up more time than necessary for what they end up being, though they made a bit more bearable by the charm that the aforementioned Boyega and Spaeny bring to the screen.
 For people who have not seen the original “Pacific Rim,” there will be moments in the movie where you will not understand things as much.
 The first couple of minutes of this movie try to explain what occurred in the first movie and it is successful in some aspects, but it left out a couple of points of context that may be helpful, though nothing so large that “Pacific Rim: Uprising” would be impossible to view without the first one.